 Diodon Solium sofa by Fossiture

 Designed by excavated furniture maker Fossiture, this steampunk style sofa looks attractive and comfy from every angle.
 Plywood is used for main construction, while hardwood and steel add strength and appealing looks to the furniture.
 All the soft parts of the sofa consist of leather, latex and polyurethane foam.

 BOX B home bar by Ivan Gorozhankin of WRKBNCH

 This open wooden home bar with two shelves and lighting is made of oak and graphite glass.
-It has three different trays to keep bottles, glassware and other accessories in an organized manner.
-There is an option to choose finishing for its metal base from black lacquered or brass.
+It has three different trays to keep bottles, glassware, and other accessories in an organized manner.
+There is an option to choose the finishing for its metal base from black lacquered or brass.